Quinn-of-England/Tindergram/README.md

     - Ability to navigate pictures using the Tinder swiping motions

-## Screenshots of application in use for sprint 4
+## Screenshots of Application in Use

 The login screen which allows the user to login with an already created account or to press the "Register" which allows them to create an account.